-The Center for Environmental and Resource Economics Policy (CEnREP) provides leadership in economic research and outreach programs to foster forward-thinking environmental policy for North Carolina and the nation.
-CEnREP accomplishes these objectives by fostering multidisciplinary, policy-driven research to solve today’s most pressing environmental and natural resource problems.
+The Center for Environmental and Resource Economics Policy (CEnREP) provides leadership in economic research and outreach programs, and fostering forward-thinking environmental policy for North Carolina and the nation.

 CEnREP faculty are economists in the Department of Agricultural and Resource Economics and the Department of Economics at NC State, who work on collaborative research with natural and social scientists throughout the Research Triangle and surrounding regions of North Carolina.

 - Water quality management